Altanb1337/Growtopia-Private-Server/README.md

 # Growtopia Private Server Source Code
 **This is a re created version of [GrowtopiaNoobs' Project](https://github.com/LucarioGamer/GrowtopiaServer)**.
 Use this for your own will

+`Please note that the Project MUST be compiled with Release x86.`

 > **The header files are already filtered.
 There's nothing that you need to worry about regarding the category**

 > ***I won't be responsible for any bugs and errors that may occur as this source code isn't meant to be used by new people who just learned C++.***